I recently bought a waffle iron. It works so well and my kids and I are looooooving all the fresh waffles coming out of it ever morning!

 Light and crispy and tender, but not mushy or soggy.
 Nobody wants a soggy waffle, you guys.
 Nobody.

 The secret, I believe, is the addition of corn starch (makes it crisper) and the whipped egg white (makes it lighter).
 Unfortunately, whipped egg whites are a complete jerk to make.
 Seriously, have you ever whipped an egg white by hand?
 It takes for.ev.er.
 If you have a hand mixer or immersion blender, drag it out.
 It’s pretty much impossible to whip a single egg white in a stand mixer, though.
 Trust me.
 I’ve tried.
+(This is the immersion blender I use and it comes in all kinds of pretty colors!
+Mine is orange!)

 If you don’t have any of those fancy things, just bust out the wire whisk and hand it to your husband.
 He has those muscles for a reason, y’all.